fangzhou-ye/HPC-Project/README.md

 # HPC_project
 This is the course project of [HPC](https://cbouilla.github.io/HPC.html) at M1 Sorbonne University.
 Consisting of parallelizing a sparse matrix multiplication system **A\*x = y** with conjugate gradient method.
-The algorithm was derived from [Wiki page](https://en.wikipedia.org/wiki/Conjugate_gradient_method)
+The algorithm was derived from [Wiki page](https://en.wikipedia.org/wiki/Conjugate_gradient_method).
+Testing matrix are available in https://hpc.fil.cool/matrix/

 # Project structure
 * **cg_seq:**